venoxam/venoxam/README.md

 - 👋 Hi, I’m @venoxam
 - 👀 I’m interested in Technologies, Backend developpement, Music production
-- 🌱 I’m currently learning Java, React Native, Javascript
+- 🌱 I’m currently doing an internship as a full-stack developper at Sagacify
 - 💞️ I’m looking to collaborate on backend or software applications that could help me build some serious tools to grow as a developper.
 - 📫 How to reach me max.vanbocks@hotmail.com or Discord: V E N O X ツ#0815